Can You Do a 1031 Exchange On Jointly Owned Property?

 The Bottom Line

-There are many different variations to the exchange strategies mentioned here, and each has the potential to bring about increased tax risk and financial liabilities for co-owners who fail to carefully map out their exchange strategies in advance with experienced 1031 exchange specialists, qualified intermediaries, and financial professionals.
+The exchange strategies mentioned here have many different variations, and each has the potential to increase tax risk and financial liabilities for co-owners who fail to carefully map out their exchange strategies in advance with experienced 1031 exchange specialists, qualified intermediaries, and financial professionals.
 Their insight can prove essential to structuring a successful exchange for jointly held real estate.

 Sources: